 Our origins are rooted in the Lancastrian Transport Group, established back in 1983.
 The expanding collection was converted into a Trust in 1996 and then in 2000 the LTT became a Registered Charity.

 Our objectives are to preserve a representative collection of vehicles to portray the development of public transport on the Fylde coast and showcase these in a visitor attraction.

 As well as preservation we attend local events where we operate shuttle services.
 We also attend charity and community activities.
-Read about what we do on our Events page and more about our vehicles using the links on the right.
+Click here for more details.

 Our bus collection has become highly focused on the preservation of vehicles from the Fylde coast, embracing the fleets of the former Blackpool Corporation, Fylde Borough Transport, Lytham St. Annes Transport and Ribble Motor Services.
 Click here to read more.